 StrataWeb geocell features a unique honeycomb-like structure that excels at confining infill material.
 This reduces movement and lateral spreading, resulting in better load support and slope erosion resistance.
 The clients enjoy the multiple configurations offered by StrataWeb®, including deep texturing and engineered perforations, to optimize drainage within the infill material.
 StrataWeb® can be tailor-made for specific project requirements and features a collapsible design for easy transport and deployment.

-StrataGrid boasts an exceptional tensile strength and reinforces soil in both vertical and horizontal directions.
+StrataGrid boasts an exceptional tensile strength and reinforces soil in horizontal directions.
 It is manufactured from high-tenacity polyester yarns.
 A UV-stabilized coating ensures long-lasting performance even in harsh weather.
 Notably, StrataGrid exhibits minimal elongation, providing reliable soil reinforcement for the best slope stability.

 In the high-rainfall zone- Aamby Valley, it was observed that the eroding soil threatened nearby structures.
 Traditional retaining wall constructions were not viable due to time constraints.
 Strata provided a rapid solution using StrataWeb® geocells to contain the ground and support the building foundations.
 The proposed gravity wall consisted of in-filled geocell panels stacked one on top of the other.
 The bottom layers were spread out using steel spikes and compacted with a vibratory plate tamper.
 The geocell structure efficiently reinforced the soil and prevented further erosion.
 A tiered structure of the wall created a natural-looking ledge that was suitable for the growth of vegetation, while the StrataWeb® system made sure the structure was no longer vulnerable to heavy rainfall.
 This project demonstrates StrataWeb® geocells’ efficiency in providing rapid, economical, and aesthetically pleasing soil stabilization.